JiuFengSC/ElasticAST/README.md

 # Evaluation

-The evaluation code has been released (the jupyter notebooks in `./src/`), you can use the weights below to reproduce the results.
+The evaluation code has been released (the jupyter notebooks in `./src/evaluation_pipeline/`), you can use the weights below to reproduce the results.
+Please note that you might need to move those notebooks to the directory of `./src/` to avoid importing issues.

 The training code will be released soon.